Bayview Gateway Project

 Click here to download the Project Fact Sheet

-We have finalized the kit of parts which is available through San Francisco Public Works.
+We have a DRAFT kit of parts which is available through San Francisco Public Works.
 In addition, we now have a conceptual design for the Third and Meade pilot site that includes an interactive community component.
 We will be asking community members to bring a piece of pottery or glass to be broken up and added to a mosaic design on the block letters and along the sidewalk.
 Following are conceptual renderings: